ecsalomon/RepData_PeerAssessment1/PA1_template.md

 medDiff  <- medStepsImpute - medSteps
 ```

-The new mean using the imputed values is **1411.96** steps larger than the mean without imputed values.
+The new mean using the imputed values is **0** steps larger than the mean without imputed values.
-The new median using the imputed values is **371.19** steps larger than the mean without imputed values.
+The new median using the imputed values is **1.19** steps larger than the mean without imputed values.

-The previous distribution was right skewed, mostly due to the large number of days with nothing recorded for many intervals, leading to atypically low totals.
-Imputing median interval values for those days brought their total steps closer to the center of the distribution and reduced the number of days with nearly `0` steps.
-This brought the median and mean closer together and made them larger.
+Imputing median interval values for the days with no data recorded made the new median equal to the mean but did not change the mean.

 ### Are there differences in activity patterns between weekdays and weekends?